Below is my history in radio. Obviously a resume does the trick much quicker, but this is a nice narrative of my development over the past 14 years.

 – Increased involvement with programming by booking live sessions, reviewing music, and meeting with label promoters and artist managers

-– Recorded interviews with Catfish & The Bottlemen, DMAs, and Declan McKenna
+– Recorded interviews with Chris Martin, Catfish & The Bottlemen, Dawes, and Declan McKenna

 – More regularly represented KCSN at concerts and other industry events

-– Top album (so far): Sturgill Simpson A Sailor’s Guide To Earth
+– Top album: Sturgill Simpson A Sailor’s Guide To Earth